PieterVerbeke/COMPASS/ReadME.md

       - _group_difference_: T-statistic of difference in parameter values between two groups.
   5. Evaluate which proportion of statistics reached the cut-off value.

-### The steps
+### The steps for the user
 1. Make sure that COMPASS is installed correctly (see Installation guide above).

 2. Choose a criterion and specify variables in the corresponding csv file.
+*Notice that multiple rows can be specified in the csv files, power computations will be performed for each row that is completed by the user*
   2a) Internal Correlation (IC): Correlation between sampled and estimated parameter values.

   Open the InputFile_IC and specify